Playboy: Publicly traded

 In autumn 2020, Playboy announced a reverse merger deal with Mountain Crest Acquisition Corp.—a special purpose acquisition company (SPAC).
-In February 2021, the stock of a combined company, PLBY Group, began trading on the Nasdaq exchange as “PLBY.”
+In February 2021, the stock of a combined company, PLBY Group, began trading on the Nasdaq exchange as "PLBY".

+In August 2024 it was announced that the magazine would relaunch in print in February 2025; it will now be published annually.
+In 2025 it was announced that the Playboy headquarters would move from Los Angeles to Miami Beach by September 2026.
+Alongside plans to open a new Playboy Club in Miami Beach.

 Circulation history and statistics

 In 1971, Playboy had a circulation rate base of seven million, which was its high point.
 The best-selling individual issue was the November 1972 edition, which sold 7,161,561 copies.
 One-quarter of all American college men were buying or subscribing to the magazine every month.
 On the cover was model Pam Rawlings, photographed by Rowland Scherman.
 Perhaps coincidentally, a cropped image of the issue's centerfold (which featured Lena Söderberg) became a de facto standard image for testing image processing algorithms.
 It is known simply as the "Lenna" (also "Lena") image in that field.
 In 1972, Playboy was the ninth highest circulation magazine in the United States.

-The 1975 average circulation was 5.6 million; by 1981 it was 5.2 million, and by 1982 down to 4.9 million.
-Its decline continued in later decades, and reached about 800,000 copies per issue in late 2015, and 400,000 copies by December 2017.
+The 1975 average circulation was 5.6 million; by 1981, it was 5.2 million and by 1982 down to 4.9 million.
+Its decline continued in later decades and reached about 800,000 copies per issue in late 2015, and 400,000 copies by December 2017.

-In 1970, Playboy became the first gentleman's magazine to be printed in braille.
+In 1970, Playboy became the first gentleman's magazine printed in braille.
 It is also one of the few magazines whose microfilm format was in color, not black and white.

 Features and format

 Rabbit logo

 Playboy's enduring mascot, a stylized silhouette of a rabbit wearing a tuxedo bow tie, was created by Playboy art director Art Paul for the second issue as an endnote, but was adopted as the official logo and has appeared ever since.
 A running joke in the magazine involves hiding the logo somewhere in the cover art or photograph.
-Hefner said he chose the rabbit for its "humorous sexual connotation", and because the image was "frisky and playful".
-In an interview Hefner explained his choice of a rabbit as Playboy's logo to the Italian journalist Oriana Fallaci:
+Hefner said he chose the rabbit for its "humorous sexual connotation" and because the image was "frisky and playful".
+In an interview, Hefner explained his choice of a rabbit as Playboy's logo to the Italian journalist Oriana Fallaci:

 The jaunty rabbit quickly became a popular symbol of extroverted male culture, becoming a lucrative source of merchandizing revenue for the company.
-In the 1950s, it was adopted as the military aircraft insignia for the Navy's VX-4 fighter-evaluation squadron.
+In the 1950s, it was adopted as the military aircraft insignia for the US Navy's Air Test and Evaluation Squadron Four (VX-4).